-Visit our website at scotiabank.com/economics | Follow us on Twitter at <a href="mailto:scotiabank.com/economics@scotiabank.c August 8, 2022 This report has been prepared by Scotiabank Economics as a resource for the clients of Scotiabank.
+Visit our website at scotiabank.com/economics | Follow us on Twitter at @ScotiaEconomics | Contact us by email at scotia.economics@scotiabank.com LATAM DAILY August 30, 2022 Overall, our analysis of the labor market is positive, though considerable uncertainty remains.
+The economy should be capable of generating jobs at a time of zero economic growth, but employment continues to depend largely on fiscal support programs for hiring (IFE laboral) in addition to being concentrated in a few sectors.
+In this sense, the loss of salaried jobs in professional services, a sector naturally linked to the materialization and progress of investment projects, is worrying.
+In addition, the slowdown in trade is taking its toll on the labor market. -Jorge Selaive, Anibal Alarcón, & Waldo Riveras August 30, 2022 This report has been prepared by Scotiabank Economics as a resource for the clients of Scotiabank.
 Opinions, estimates and projections contained herein are our own as of the date hereof and are subject to change without notice.
 The information and opinions contained herein have been compiled or arrived at from sources believed reliable but no representation or warranty, express or implied, is made as to their accuracy or completeness.
 Neither Scotiabank nor any of its officers, directors, partners, employees or affiliates accepts any liability whatsoever for any direct or consequential loss arising from any use of this report or its contents.
 These reports are provided to you for informational purposes only.
 This report is not, and is not constructed as, an offer to sell or solicitation of any offer to buy any financial instrument, nor shall this report be construed as an opinion as to whether you should enter into any swap or trading strategy involving a swap or any other transaction.
 The information contained in this report is not intended to be, and does not constitute, a recommendation of a swap or trading strategy involving a swap within the meaning of U.S. Commodity Futures Trading Commission Regulation 23.434 and Appendix A thereto.
 This material is not intended to be individually tailored to your needs or characteristics and should not be viewed as a "call to action" or suggestion that you enter into a swap or trading strategy involving a swap or any other transaction.
 Scotiabank may engage in transactions in a manner inconsistent with the views discussed this report and may have positions, or be in the process of acquiring or disposing of positions, referred to in this report.
 Scotiabank, its affiliates and any of their respective officers, directors and employees may from time to time take positions in currencies, act as managers, co-managers or underwriters of a public offering or act as principals or agents, deal in, own or act as market makers or advisors, brokers or commercial and/or investment bankers in relation to securities or related derivatives.
 As a result of these actions, Scotiabank may receive remuneration.
 All Scotiabank products and services are subject to the terms of applicable agreements and local regulations.
 Officers, directors and employees of Scotiabank and its affiliates may serve as directors of corporations.
 Any securities discussed in this report may not be suitable for all investors.
 Scotiabank recommends that investors independently evaluate any issuer and security discussed in this report, and consult with any advisors they deem necessary prior to making any investment.
 This report and all information, opinions and conclusions contained in it are protected by copyright.
 This information may not be reproduced without the prior express written consent of Scotiabank.
 TM Trademark of The Bank of Nova Scotia.
 Used under license, where applicable.